 U.S. Year End Statistics: 82,362 cases of AIDS reported to date, 61,816 deaths.

 The NIH funds 17 community-based AIDS clinical research units as part of a federally sponsored research program.

-As a result of CBCT trials, some funded by amfAR, the FDA approves treatments for AZT-induced anemia and Mycobacterium avium complex and a new method of preventing pneumonia.
+As a result of CBCT trials the FDA approves treatments for AZT-induced anemia and Mycobacterium avium complex and a new method of preventing pneumonia.